Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Formalism

 where $\mu(p)$ is the chemical potential defined as

-The energy density at the minimum pressure $p_0$ is the constant of integration $\epsilon_0$.
-The low-density EOS is matched at this pressure slightly below the nuclear saturation density such that there is no unexpected phase transition at the junction.
+The energy density $\epsilon_0$, at the minimum pressure $p_0$ is the constant of integration.
+We match low-density EOS at this pressure generally occurring at a number density slightly below the nuclear saturation density such that there is no unexpected phase transition at the junction.
 One can determine an empirical fit to any given EOS with arbitrary accuracy by increasing the number of basis functions used.
-We have 4 spectral coefficients corresponding to four basis functions as in \citep{Lindblom2010} for fitting the set of RMF EOS we are using.
+There are 4 spectral coefficients corresponding to four basis functions as in \cite{Lindblom2010} for fitting the set of RMF EOS we are using.
 We plot distribution of the spectral parameters $\gamma_0$, $\gamma_1$, $\gamma_2$, $\gamma_3$, $p_0$ in Fig. \ref{fig:corner_spectral}.
 Apart from the coefficients, parameters $\epsilon_0$ and $x_{max}$ have fixed values.
-We do optimization of the spectral coefficients, $\gamma_k$, by minimizing the differences between $\epsilon_{fit}(x_i, \gamma_k)$ and the energy density $\epsilon_i = \epsilon(x_i)$ values from the tabular version of EOS for a specific set of $x$'s (or $p$'s).
+We optimize the choice of spectral coefficients, $\gamma_k$, by minimizing the differences between $\epsilon_{fit}(x_i, \gamma_k)$ and the energy density $\epsilon_i = \epsilon(x_i)$ values from the tabular version of EOS for a specific set of $x$'s (or $p$'s).
 The following residue quantifies the faithfulness of the fitting

 where we sum over the chosen pressure values between $p_0 \leq p_i \leq p_{max}$; $p_{max}$ is the pressure at the center of the non-rotating maximum mass NS for the given EOS.
 The spectral version of the EOS serves as the input for the Tolman-Oppenheimer-Volkoff equations, which gives us the equilibrium configuration of the star.